Sales Crediting: A Comprehensive Guide [2024 Edition]

 The variety of custom crediting solutions we have seen sits on a spectrum.
 On one end, you have a purely technical solution where sales crediting is a problem the IT organization solves through highly customized data processing scripts.
 Code is written to take in transaction and attribution data (e.g., territories) and apply business rules to output a dataset that can be fed into the ICM tool for further calculation.
 This is relatively common.

-Recently, we also see large enterprises that have developed custom sales crediting applications (complete with UIs to manage business rules).
+Recently, we also see large enterprises that have developed custom sales crediting applications (complete with UIs to manage sales crediting rules).
 These applications not only perform all the crediting computations but have a fully built-out General User Interface for business users to manage plan assignments and crediting rules.
 These are effectively internal software products that have been built that must adhere to software development lifecycle best practices, creating significant overhead for organizations to manage.

 Example: Prior to implementing Forma.ai, a large software enterprise with over 2000 payees built a completely custom crediting application in their CRM.
 Functionality included definition of crediting rules, sales rep plan assignments, document creation, and all associated data.
 Fully-credited transaction data was then integrated into the legacy ICM software and used for earning calculations and reporting.
 Any modeling was done offline and outside the system and making updates to crediting rules involved multiple teams including engineers, QA testers and more.